aquatiko/Craigslist-spider/README.md

-# Craiglist-spider
+# Craigslist-spider
-A python spider to scrape jobs list and their details form craiglist.
+A python spider to scrape jobs list and their details form craigslist.

 ## Usage